4 dongle-free Apple Pencil alternatives for your 10th-gen iPad

 Don't want to deal with another dongle for your Apple devices?
 We hear you, here's some Apple Pencil alternatives for your latest iPad.

-There’s a lot to be excited about with Apple’s 10th-gen iPad; there’s a landscape front-facing camera now and design that more closely resembles the iPad Pro.
+There’s a lot to be excited about with Apple’s 10th-gen iPad.
+There’s a landscape front-facing camera that’s upsetting M2 iPad Pro buyers and an “all-screen” design that resembles the rest of the iPad family.
 But there’s one glaring omission with the refreshed entry-level iPad: you can’t use the second-gen Apple Pencil with it.

-If you don’t want to deal with all that — and who can blame you — here are some alternatives that may prove to be less of a headache.
+If you don’t want to deal with all that — and who can blame you — here are some dongle-free Apple Pencil alternatives that may prove to be less of a headache.

 Inverse may receive a portion of sales if you purchase a product through a link in this article.